Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,92.16,105.12.md

 ### Transcript

-> I'm an Aries and you've already probably noticed that I have incredibly blue eyes
+> I'm an Aries and you've already probably noticed that I have incredibly blue eyes I like the party yeah I'm I'm somewhat